Multi-scale Deep Neural Network (MscaleDNN) for Solving Poisson-Boltzmann Equation in Complex Domains: Introduction

+Different learning behaviors among different frequencies are common.
+Leveraging this difference in designing neural network structure can benefit the learning process.
+In the field of computer vision, a series of works, such as image recovery \cite{deng2018learning}, super-resolution \cite{pan2018learning}, or classification \cite{wu2020multigrid}, have improved the learning performance, including the generalization and training speed, by utilizing the learning difference of different image frequencies.
+However, it should be noted that the frequency used in the computer vision tasks, is different from the response frequency of a mapping from the input (e.g., image) to the output (e.g., label), and the former refers to the frequency within an input (i.e. an image) with respect to the spatial locations inside the image.
+In this work, we address different response frequencies of the mapping from the input to the output.
+As demonstrated in the previous work \cite{xu_training_2018}, the low response frequency is learned much faster than the high frequency.
 The main idea of the MscaleDNN is to find a way to convert the learning or approximation of high frequency data to that of a low frequency one.
 Similar idea has been attempted in a previous work in the development of a phase shift DNN (PhaseDNN) \cite{cai2019phasednn}, where the high frequency component of the data was given a phase shift downward to a low frequency spectrum.
-The learning of the shifted data can be achieved with a small sized DNN quickly, which was then shifted (upward) to give approximation to the original high frequency data.
-The PhaseDNN has been shown to be very effective to handle highly oscillatory data from solution of high frequency Helmholtz equations and functions of small dimensions.
+The learning of the shifted data can be achieved with a small size DNN quickly, which was then shifted back (i.e., upward in frequency) to give approximation to the original high frequency data.
+The PhaseDNN has been shown to be very effective to handle highly oscillatory data from solutions of high frequency Helmholtz equations and functions of small dimensions.
 However, due to the number of phase shifts employed along each coordinate direction independently, the PhaseDNN will result in many small DNNs and a considerable computational cost even for three dimensional problems.
-In this paper, we will consider a different approach to achieve the conversion of high frequency to lower one, namely, with a radial partition of the Fourier space, a scaling down operation will be used to convert higher frequency spectrum to a low frequency one before the learning is carried out with a small-sized DNN.
+Here, we will consider a different approach to achieve the conversion of high frequency to lower one, namely, with a radial partition of the Fourier space, a scaling down operation will be used to convert higher frequency spectrum to a low frequency one before the learning is carried out with a small-sized DNN.
 As the scaling operation only needs to be done along the radial direction in the Fourier space, this approach is easy to be implemented and gives an overall small number of DNNs, thus reducing the computational cost.
-In addition, borrowing the multi-resolution concept of wavelet approximation theory using compact mother scaling and wavelet functions, we will modify the traditional global activation functions to ones with compact support.
-The compact support of the activation functions with sufficient smoothness will give a localization in the frequency domain where scaling operation will effectively produce DNNs to approximate different frequency contents of a PDE solution.
+In addition, borrowing the multi-resolution concept of wavelet approximation theory using compact scaling and wavelet functions \cite{daubechies1992ten}, we will modify the traditional global activation functions to ones with compact support.
+The compact support of the activation functions with sufficient smoothness will give a localization in the frequency domain where the scaling operation will effectively produce DNNs to approximate different frequency contents of a PDE solution.
+As a previous study shows \cite{shaham2018provable} that DNNs can approximate an intrinsically low dimensional function defined in a high dimensional space without the curse of dimensionality in terms of neuron number, provided it also has a sparse wavelet representation.
+The proposed compact supported activation functions, similar to scaling and wavelet functions in the wavelet theory, will show their scale resolution capability in the MscaleDNNs.